NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Renewed Vigor.md

-You pause to recover your raging vigor.
+Through the haze of battle, you quickly recover your raging vigor.
 You gain temporary Hit Points equal to half your level plus your Constitution modifier.
+If you made an attack action this turn, increase the number of temporary Hit Points to your level plus your Constitution modifier.
+These temporary Hit Points last until the end of your rage.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*